-The 2020 Job Shadow Program is open to all students and an application link will be available on March 9, 2020.
+The Job Shadow Program is open to all students and an application link will be available in May 2022.

 Job shadow opportunities are onsite at the employer location and primarily available in the Willamette Valley (Portland, Salem, Corvallis and Eugene), with some in Seattle, Vancouver (Washington) and Northern California.

 Sponsors include Oregon State University alumni and partners who have graciously donated their time and expertise in order to support the Beaver community.

 The student is responsible for all expenses.